nicolasdespres/respect/README.md

 end

 module Respect
-  # Then you must extend the Schema hierarchy with the new schema for you custom type.
+  # Then you must extend the Schema hierarchy with the new schema for your custom type.
-  # The `CompositeSchema` class assist you in this task so you just have to overwrite
+  # The `CompositeSchema` class assists you in this task so you just have to overwrite
   # two methods.
   class PlaceSchema < CompositeSchema
     # The 'schema' method returns the schema specification for your custom type.